 7. Can I go to hill stations in Gujarat for a weekend getaway?

 Definitely!
-Many hill stations in Gujarat, including Pavagadh, Tithal, and Chorwad, are excellent for a weekend retreat.
+Many hill stations, including Pavagadh, Tithal, and Chorwad, are excellent for a weekend retreat.
 Their proximity to big cities such as Ahmedabad and Surat serves as perfect for short trips.
 These weekend getaway places are great for those looking for adventure or relaxation.

 8. Are there any religious hill stations in Gujarat?